Dale Earnhardt Jr.: Move to Hendrick Motorsports

 On August 15, 2007, it was announced that Earnhardt would not be taking his familiar No. 8 with him to Hendrick Motorsports in 2008.
 His late grandfather, Ralph Earnhardt, used that number, while Earnhardt picked it when he entered the Cup Series in 1999.
 His father also used No. 8 early in his career.
 Earnhardt Jr. blamed his stepmother for not allowing the No. 8 to move with him to Hendrick Motorsports.
 Earnhardt said negotiations broke down when Teresa Earnhardt asked for part of the licensing revenue, along with wanting the number back after he retired.
-(The No. 8 team, after a successful season in 2008 with co-drivers Mark Martin and Aric Almirola, would end up being shut down in 2009 after DEI's merger with Ganassi Racing.)
+(The No. 8 team, after a successful season in 2008 with co-drivers Mark Martin and Aric Almirola, would end up being shut down in 2009 after DEI's merger with Ganassi Racing).

 Earnhardt moved to the No. 88 car with Tony Eury Jr. coming to Hendrick to remain as his crew chief.
 On September 19, 2007, the official announcement was made that Earnhardt would be driving the No. 88 Mountain Dew AMP/National Guard Chevrolet Impala for the 2008 season.

 The No. 88, according to NASCAR archives, was driven by Ralph Earnhardt, his paternal grandfather, in 1957.
 His maternal grandfather, Robert Gee, was one of the first employees of All Star Racing, initially a Late Model Sportsman (now Xfinity Series) team with Gee as Hendrick's partner, which is now Hendrick Motorsports.
 Hendrick said about Earnhardt and his uncles, "I can look at Robert Gee Jr., or Jimmy Gee, or Dale Jr. and all I see is Robert Gee.
 They're the spitting image of him.
-I go back and look and pictures from when we did things together, and I have to say, I owe Robert a lot."
+I go back and look at pictures from when we did things together, and I have to say, I owe Robert a lot."
 Starting in the 2008 season, Hendrick Motorsports merged its Nationwide Series team to Earnhardt's JR Motorsports, with the cars coming from Earnhardt's shop, which employs his mother and uncles.